5 Dangerous Mistakes You're Making on a Low-Carb Diet

-If you’ve cut back on this important macronutrient and the scale still isn’t budging, watch out for these major mistakes.
-And while you’re at it, be sure to avoid these 50 Little Things Making You Fatter and Fatter.
+If you've cut back on this important macronutrient and the scale still isn't budging, watch out for these dangerous mistakes that may stifle your weight loss progress or even your long-term overall health.
+And while you're at it, be sure to read up on these 30 Hidden Reasons Why You Can't Lose Weight.

 "A lot of people drop their carbs but also drop other macronutrients such as protein and fat," he explains.
 "This can cause many deficiencies, slow down the metabolism and decrease energy levels impacting overall health."